Program

 94315 Straubing

-with the exception of the social event.
-This event is held at TONI’s (Genusshotel Wenisch, Innere Passauer Str.
+with the exception of the conference dinner.
+The dinner takes place at Restaurant TONI’s (Genusshotel Wenisch, Innere Passauer Str.
 59, 94315 Straubing), which is within walking distance of the University.
 See also the Venue for detailed descriptions, maps, and links.

-The program can be downloaded as a PDF file soon.
+The program can be downloaded as a PDF file here.

 Scientific Program